martinaobrien/numpy-random/README.md

 How it works:
 Once called, the Jupyter Notebook will open a tab on the machine's internet browser.
 This enables you to access the Jupyter package.
 If the new tab does not appear, copy the url given on the command line and paste that in the address bar of the internet browser.
 It is important to note that whatever folder Jupyter is opened in.

 To begin using Jupyter, a new file can be opened from the web page.
+There are two main modes in the Jupyter Notebook: edit and command.
+These enable you to input and run code to generate outputs.

+Jupyter notebook operates in a sequential mode meaning that the notebook remembers the sequence in which commands were run.
+This is important when the notebook is run as the notebook will not bring in any commands that have not yet been ran as part of the sequence.
+To clear the hisotrical input sequence in the notebook, users should ensure that the notebook is saved by the Save and Checkpoint function.
+Once saved, the user can us the "Restart and Clear Output" function within the Widget tab to clear all computations.
+This is allow the notebook to run for the beginning through to the end.

 # Overview of the Jupyter Notebook.